 Following each session, the therapist guiding the session will ask members to commit some time to think about what occurred during the session and to consider providing further insight into their emotions or thoughts during the next group therapy meeting.
 Taking a proactive attitude toward a drug rehab group therapy program is an excellent way for you to begin a session, and helps create an enduring sense of community and cohesion that all our clients find contributive to addiction recovery.
 Help is available 24/7 call this number for a free personal consultation for yourself or a loved one 844-551-7016.

 How Is Group Therapy Different From Other Types of Therapy?

 One of the many benefits drug rehab group therapy program offers that individual therapy does not offer is a sense of belonging to a community sharing the same problems, dreams, and goals.
 Group therapy also gives clients the chance to socialize and engage in sober activities with others who are trying to cope with the complexities of addiction and recovery.

-Participants of drug rehab group therapy at 12 Keys Rehab often discover remarkable qualities about themselves they did not know they possessed.
+Participants of drug rehab group therapy often discover remarkable qualities about themselves they did not know they possessed.
 The ability to take on the role as a mentor and leader, as well as adapting to a pattern of goal-oriented thinking, are two self-affirming qualities many of our clients are excited to explore as members of group therapy.

-Learning to interact productively with others by promoting shared values, empowering others and remaining authentic and honest when dealing with personal obstacles are additional qualities 12 Keys Rehab clients often find emerging from their sobriety as contributing members of group therapy.
+Learning to interact productively with others by promoting shared values, empowering others and remaining authentic and honest when dealing with personal obstacles are additional qualities our patients often find emerging from their sobriety as contributing members of group therapy.

 How Long Will I Be In Group Therapy For Substance Abuse?